-Counterfeiting continues to represent a serious threat to the euro.
+Counterfeiting has decreased substantially but still continues to represent a serious threat to the euro.
 The level of counterfeit banknotes and coins detected, the appearance of high quality counterfeits, the increasing availability of technology and the interest shown by organised crime groups also outside the EU indicate that the criminal offences related to counterfeiting would rise considerably if competent authorities do not maintain or increase the current efforts against innovative forms of euro counterfeiting.
-Circa 460,000 counterfeit euro banknotes were withdrawn from circulation in 2020, a decrease of 17.7% when compared with 201925.
+Circa 460,000 counterfeit euro banknotes were withdrawn from circulation in 2020, a decrease of 17.7% when compared with 201927.